commit-panda/Initial-Repo/README.md

 4. Create a license for the repo

-## This were made in the branch denoted as sdfpt12
+## These were made in the branch denoted as sdfpt12